BaylorComputerEngineering/digital-logic-lab-05/Assignment.md

-# Assignment for Lab 05 Verilog Into
+# Assignment for Lab 05 Verilog Intro

 This assignment is preparing you for future submission.
 Most of the code for both problems are already written in class, the part that has not written yet should be very straight forward.
 You must make sure your submission satisfy all the requirement in order to get full credit.